TRaSH-Guides/Guides/docs/Glossary/index.md

 ### Cross-Seed

-The act of [seeding](#seeder) the same torrent across multiple [trackers](#tracker).
-It also refers to a software application of the same name that automates this process.
+The act of [seeding](#seeder) the same torrent files or data across multiple [trackers](#tracker) without re-downloading.
+It also refers to a [software application of the same name](https://www.cross-seed.org) that automates this process.

 ### Deluge